 Check the status of CVEs.
 Learn More.

-Standard support of Ubuntu version 18.04 is running out.
+Standard support of Ubuntu version 18.04 has officially run out.
 You need to act fast, but – at the same time – avoid rushing your migration.

 Unlike the costly Ubuntu Pro subscription for extended security maintenance, TuxCare’s Extended Lifecycle Support gives you an affordable option to continue receiving up to five additional years of vendor-grade security patches so you can migrate safely at your own pace.